 The county should assess the cumulative impacts of past, current, and planned future land and resource uses on the county’s natural environment and implement management and protection programs that address these impacts.

-The county should incorporate in management approaches, outreach and education programs; the use of incentives and voluntary programs; regulation; restoration; construction; maintenance; county or land trust acquisition; and adaptive management, including establishing performance goals and monitoring programs, to enable evaluation of the effectiveness of implemented regulations and programs.
+The county should incorporate the following in management approaches and outreach and education programs: the use of incentives and voluntary programs; regulation; restoration; construction; maintenance; county or land trust acquisition; and adaptive management, including establishing performance goals and monitoring programs, to enable evaluation of the effectiveness of implemented regulations and programs.

 The county should provide for management at the appropriate scale (e.g., subwatershed), take into account the many factors and interests involved, and draw upon best available science.